Periodic orbits and Birkhoff sections of stable Hamiltonian structures: SHS with finitely many periodic orbits

-We blow up $\tilde z$, obtaining an area-preserving homeomorphism of the closed annulus $\mathbb{A}$.
-In the boundary component obtained by blowing up $\tilde z$, the rotation number is irrational.
+Let $\hat z=\rho(\widetilde z)\in D^2$.
+We blow up $\hat z$, obtaining a homeomorphism with no wandering points of the closed annulus $\mathbb{A}$.
+The boundary component obtained by blowing up $\hat z$ is invariant by this homeomorphism and the dynamics restricted to it is not necessarily a rigid rotation, but the rotation number is irrational.
 On the other boundary component, the rotation number is rational.
-Hence, these numbers are different and we deduce that the rotation set of the homeomorphism of the annulus contains some open interval $I \subset \mathbb{R}$.
-Take a subinterval $J\subset I$ which does not contain the rotation numbers at the boundary, now \cite[Corollary 2.4]{F1} shows that there is a compact subset $K$ of $D^2$ with periodic points of arbitrarily large period.
+Hence, these numbers are different and we deduce that the rotation set of the homeomorphism of the annulus has at least two points (see \textsection\ref{ssec-surfacedyn} for the definition of the rotation set).
+Thus, by Theorem~\ref{thm:Fk} there is a compact subset $K$ of $D^2$ with periodic points of arbitrarily large period.
 The compactness of $K$ implies that each point in $\Sigma_g$ has only finitely many preimage points in $K$ by the projection from the universal cover, so we deduce that the projection of $K$ in $\Sigma_g$ contains periodic points of $\varphi$ of arbitrarily large period.
-It follows that $\phi:\Sigma_1^b \longrightarrow \Sigma_1^b$ also admits infinitely many periodic points which are further of arbitrarily large period.\\
+It follows that $\phi:\Sigma_1^b \to \Sigma_1^b$ also admits infinitely many periodic points of arbitrarily large periods.

 It only remains to analyze the case where the surface is $\Sigma_g$ with $g \geq 2$.
-By Nielsen-Thurston's decomposition \cite{T, FLP}, we know that there is a $q$ such that one of the following holds: \begin{itemize} \item[-] $\varphi^q$ is isotopic to the identity, \item[-] $\varphi^q$ is isotopic to a Dehn twist, \item[-] the decomposition of $\varphi$ has at least one pseudo-Anosov component. \end{itemize} If $\varphi$ has a pseudo-Anosov component, it is well-known that $\varphi$ admits infinitely many periodic points of arbitrarily large periods \cite{Ha}.
-Otherwise, denote $\varphi^q$ by $f$.
-The universal cover of $\Sigma_g$ is Poincar\'e disk $\widetilde \Sigma_g \cong D^2$ and consider a lift of $f$
+By the Nielsen-Thurston decomposition \cite{T, FLP}, we know that there is a positive integer $q$ such that one of the following holds: \begin{itemize} \item[-] $\varphi^q$ is isotopic to the identity, \item[-] $\varphi^q$ is isotopic to a Dehn twist, \item[-] the decomposition of $\varphi$ has at least one pseudo-Anosov component. \end{itemize} If $\varphi$ has a pseudo-Anosov component, it is well-known that $\varphi$ admits infinitely many periodic points of arbitrarily large periods \cite{Ha}.
+Otherwise, denote $\varphi^q$ by $\Phi$.
+The universal cover of $\Sigma_g$ is the Poincar\'e disk $\widetilde \Sigma_g \cong D^2$ and consider a lift of $\Phi$